sekarity/canvas/README.md

 This repository is the **first** version of the components described in the CANvas paper at USENIX Security '19.
 It is not yet automated but these files provide core functionality.
 We are currently working on making this tool more usable for researchers without automotive network experience.

 There are currently *two* major components:
--the source mapping module, and
+- the source mapping module, and
--the destination mapping module.
+- the destination mapping module.

 The code for these modules are written for the Arduino Due and Python3.